-Det Norske Veritas Certification Ltd. (DNV) has performed a validation of the "GEEA-SBS Biomass Treatment Project in Alegrete, Rio Grande do Sul, Brazil" in Brazil.
+Det Norske Veritas Certification AS.
+(DNV) has performed a validation of the "GEEA-SBS Biomass Treatment Project in Alegrete, Rio Grande do Sul, Brazil" in Brazil.
 The validation was performed on the basis of UNFCCC criteria for the Clean Development Mechanism and host country criteria, as well as criteria given to provide for consistent project operations, monitoring and reporting.

-The project participants are Geradora de Energia Elétrica Alegrete Ltd., Sílica Sul Brasil Ltd. and Clean Energy Finance Committee, Mitsubishi Securities.
-The participating Parties - Brazil as host Party and Japan as Annex I Party - meet all relevant participation requirements.
+The project participants are Geradora de Energia Elétrica Alegrete Ltd., Sílica Brasil Sul Ltda. and Mitsubishi UFJ Securities Co.
+Ltd..
+The participating Parties - Brazil as host Party and Japan as Annex I Party - meet all relevant participation requirements and have provided written approval of voluntary participation in the project.